 Whether performing at the Village Vanguard in 1969 or collaborating with fellow jazz icons during Sunday sessions at the Five Spot Café, Mingus left his mark throughout the East Village as a performer and civil rights activist.
-Near the end of his career Mingus resided at 39-41 East 10th Street, shared with his wife Sue Mingus in 1972.
+Mingus lived at, intended to open a school at, and was notoriously and unceremoniously evicted from 5 Great Jones Street in NoHo in the 1970s.
+Near the end of his career, Mingus resided at 39-41 East 10th Street, shared with his wife Sue Mingus.
 He stayed at this Greenwich Village location, until he traveled to Mexico to treat his diagnosis of Lou Gehrig’s Disease, eventually succumbing to it in 1979.
 He left behind a decades-long musical career, marked by his impact on the Civil Rights movement and multifaceted, genre-bending music.